nealpalmer/UsbJoy/README.md

 - 4 Analog inputs for joysticks or linear/rotary potentiometers (10k ohms) (3-pin Blue JST XH: 5V, signal with 100k+100k pullup+pulldown, GND).
 - 1 Digital input can be used to drive a NeoPixel string (be careful of 500mA fuse) (3-pin Yellow)
 - 4-pin JST XH rotary encoder for Z-axis (600 ppr*4phase = 2400/rev resolution assumed)
-- Arduino Pro Micro USB-C 5V ATmega32U4 controller board used for ease of soldering
+- Arduino Pro Micro USB-C 5V ATmega32U4 controller board used for ease of soldering.
+Make sure to get one with the fuse on the TOP side of the board (i.e. no bottom side components).  [amazon.com](https://www.amazon.com/gp/product/B0B6HYLC44)
 - SmartButton for all 12 Digital inputs
 - 4 Digital connectors (Green) can have their 5V power switched on/off for use with simple led outputs (SmartButton requires it to always be powered on).
 - ESD diodes on all 16 3-pin connectors